henrifola/henrifola/README.md

 #### ✨ Welcome to my Github! ✨
-I'm Henriette, a 25 y/o software engineer.
-I graduated with a degree in engineering in 2021, and I've been working in the industry for 2 years doing mainly Java/Kotlin & React development.
+I'm Henriette, a 26 y/o software engineer.
+I graduated with a degree in engineering in 2021, and worked in the industry as a software consultant for 2 years doing mainly Java/Kotlin & React development.
-Now doing grad school in Seoul, South Korea to study and research more about AI.
+Currently doing my masters in AI in Seoul, South Korea after completing a one year language course.

 <br/>

 #### - 💫 I’m currently studying 💫
 ##### Classes:
-- Computer Vision and Pattern recognition - Master class
-- AI Programning - Master class
-- Advanced statistical modelling - Master class
--
-- OpenCV Bootcamp
 - Stanford CS231n Deep Learning for Computer Vsion

 #### - 💫 Certifications 💫